jgaa/stbl/README.md

 - updated-ansi: Ansi-date when the article was updated.
 - updated: The time the article or series was updated.
 - updatedate: Updated date, including the "Updated label - defined in template updatedate.html)
-- url: The relative url to the article or series
+- url: The relative url to the article or series.
+- uuid: The unique identifier for an article.

 ## How to create a new blog